The Princess Without Parents

 Duchess Yuli, accompanied by her attendants and guards, returned the greeting.
 A young guard beside her faltered for a moment, captivated by the young princess’s poised beauty.
 Yuli gave a pointed cough, and he straightened immediately.

-The grand hall was bathed in golden afternoon light, streaming through the stained-glass windows.
-Peridot green and gold—the royal colors of Peridotia—danced across the polished marble floor like forest leaves lit by the sun.
+The grand hall was bathed in warm afternoon light, streaming through the stained-glass windows.
+Peridot green and gold, the royal colors of Peridotia, danced across the polished marble floor like forest leaves lit by the sun.

-Peridotia, the kingdom of the evergreen, was blessed by the sacred spring and the great Mother Tree of the enchanted forest.
-The ancient magic was the lifeblood of the land, and those born of the royal line carried the forest’s blessing—that they were entrusted with its protection, and in turn, it protected them.
+Peridotia—the kingdom of the evergreen.
+The ancient magic was the lifeblood of the land, and those born of the royal line carried the forest’s blessing; they were entrusted with its protection, and in turn, it protected them.

-At the far end of the hall, beneath the crest of the royal family, stood Princess Charlotte.
+At the far end of the hall, beneath the crest of the royal family, stood Princess Charlotte de Peridotia.

 She wore nothing that made her feel like herself—not the soft, light dresses she favored, nor the red ribbon her mother had once gifted her.
 Instead, she stood draped in a heavy gown embroidered with solemn elegance, a deep green dress stitched more for ceremony than comfort.
 The braid that usually swayed freely down her back was now pulled tight, her head adorned with a glittery tiara.